 Why Do You Need Marketing Campaign Management?

 Large companies typically use ad agencies to create, design, and run marketing campaigns.
 For example, Aflac used Kaplan Thaler Group to create and launch its memorable duck campaign that is still going strong over 15 years later.
-Whether or not you hire an agency or decide to manage a campaign internally, you still need a master plan.
+Whether or not you hire an agency or decide to manage a campaign internally, you still need a master marketing plan.
 Campaign management means identifying the strategies you will use to support your business goals, then designing, planning, testing and monitoring the campaign, and analyzing the results along the way.

 How well you create, execute, and assess your marketing campaigns is what will make your business stand out for the competition.
 Even the most creative campaign won’t succeed if it is not implemented and evaluated thoroughly and effectively.